Asiya-Arif/Job-Market-Analysis/README.md

 - Full-time employment tends to dominate high-paying roles.
 - The United States consistently ranks among the top-paying locations.
 - Education level has a noticeable impact on salary in higher experience tiers.
+- Countries like Switzerland and Canada have a notably higher number of remote-friendly jobs.

 # 🛠️ Tools & Libraries